Two chicken dishes. Two similar, yet different looks.

 Are Sesame chicken and General Tso chicken the same color?

-Both Sesame chicken and General Tso chicken have a reddy-brown color, but General Tso’s is slightly darker.
+Sesame and General Tso chicken is reddy-brown, but General Tso’s is slightly darker.

 Both chicken dishes have a sweet-and-sour taste, but Sesame chicken is slightly sweeter because General Tso chicken has chili flakes in the sauce, which means that the flavor is not as sweet as that of Sesame chicken.